-Carrefour Bank – Created a financial customer self-service portal for accessing financial extracts and managing interactions.
+Carrefour Bank – A self-service portal for financial clients was created to access financial statements and manage interactions.

-Many universities and colleges have student portals that provide access to course curriculums, assignments, and personalized information.
+Many universities and colleges have student portals that provide access to syllabi, assignments and personalised information.

-B2B eCommerce Portals – Self-service gateways for businesses to order products, manage vendor relationships, and optimize purchasing cycles.
+B2B eCommerce Portals – Self-service gateways for businesses to order products, manage supplier relationships and optimise procurement cycles.

-B2C eCommerce Portals – Online platforms for customers to browse, order, and manage transactions, often integrated into the company’s digital infrastructure.
+B2C eCommerce Portals – Online platforms for customers to view, order, and manage transactions, often integrated into a company’s digital infrastructure.

 COVID-19 Resource Site – A patient portal and intranet that provides information and resources related to the pandemic.

-Intranet Portals – Organizations use web platforms for internal training, collaboration, and sharing interfaces.
+Intranet Portals – For internal training, partnership, and sharing interfaces, organizations employ online platforms.

 7 Essential Steps of Creating a Web Portal